cmux vs Google AntiGravity

 FAQs: cmux vs Google AntiGravity

-cmux focuses on native macos terminal (swift + appkit) with gpu-accelerated rendering via libghostty while Google AntiGravity highlights agent-first architecture with manager and editor surfaces.
+- cmux focuses on native macos terminal (swift + appkit) with gpu-accelerated rendering via libghostty while Google AntiGravity highlights four product surfaces in one platform: ide, 2.0 desktop, cli, sdk.
 Both target ide-agents, but their onboarding, AI depth, and pricing models feel different.

-cmux lists free (open source), whereas Google AntiGravity offers free preview.
+- cmux lists free (open source), whereas Google AntiGravity offers free tier, ai pro $20/mo, ultra tiers.
 Consider which aligns with your budget and whether you need free tiers, seat-based plans, or bundled AI features.

-cmux fits teams that value Multi-Agent Workflows, while Google AntiGravity suits those prioritizing Developers exploring multi-agent IDEs.
+- cmux fits teams that value Multi-Agent Workflows, while Google AntiGravity suits those prioritizing Multi-agent orchestration.
 If you need category-specific guardrails, start with the tool that matches your daily workflows.

-Yes, Google AntiGravity has a free tier available: Free preview.
+- Yes, Google AntiGravity has a free tier available: Free tier, AI Pro $20/mo, Ultra tiers.
 You can start without a credit card and upgrade when ready.

 In summary, cmux vs Google AntiGravity comes down to how you prioritize speed, AI assistance, and pricing flexibility.
 Scan the feature showdown and FAQs to match your workflow, then jump into the free trials to feel which experience delivers the best vibe.